madrilene/lenesaile.com/src/en/blog/2022-11-19-first-website.md

 The very best: two plugins. **Two!**

 Three, if you count the _Hello Dolly plugin_ that shipped with WordPress for a long time.

-Then there were Akismet and TinyMCE Advanced, which apparently was heavily used until recently to change the default color of the content with `#ff0004` (websafe!!).
+There remain Akismet and TinyMCE Advanced, which apparently was heavily used until recently to change the default color of the content to `#ff0004` (websafe!!).

-## What had happened all those years?
+## What had happened in all those years?

 I remember updating WordPress for free a few times in the beginning.
-Then at some point I wanted a tiny monthly flat fee for it, and that didn't work out, and so we, the website and I, went our different ways.
+It was exhausting, because the host required a manual entry of FTP credentials in the WordPress backend, for each and every update.
+Then at some point I wanted a tiny monthly flat fee for it.
+That didn't work out, so we, the website and I, went our seperate ways.
 Mine was marked by personal development, fates and upheavals, the way of the website: absolutely unmoved.

-The admin of the website (who of course was still set as "admin"!) used the home page and the page for photos as a blog replacement and apparently didn't miss anything at all.
+The admin of the website (who of course was still set as "admin"!) happily used the home page and the gallery page as a blog replacement and apparently didn't miss anything at all.

 The big wave of Responsive Web Design came, and while the vast majority of sites gradually got media querys, my site didn't care.
 It came in handy I made the website so freaking narrow.

-{% image "./src/assets/images/blog/ruefetto-narrow.jpg", "", "", "Screenshot of the website on my screen.
-It only takes up about 30% of the space.", "lazy" %}
+{% imagePlaceholder "./src/assets/images/blog/ruefetto-narrow.jpg", "", "", "", "Screenshot of the website on my screen.
+It only takes up about 30% of the space.", "It is quite modern!
+I even kept the content nicely readable between 45 to 75 characters max per line!" %}

-Making websites Web with 600 to 800 pixels width was not so unusual around 2008.
+Making websites limited to 600 to 800 pixels width was not so unusual around 2008.
 I could swear that it filled my monitor quite well back then.

 So here it is again, 14 years of error free work later.
-It was the terribly outdated WordPress version and _TinyMCE Advanced_ that finally brought the site down.
-Heaven knows since when it had been discontinued.
+I forgot to check the exact version of WordPress running on there before deleting it, but it sure was terribly outdated.
+This, and _TinyMCE Advanced_, is what finally brought the site down when PHP 8.1 was activated.

+I can't imagine nobody ever updated this website since 2008.
+Is this even possible?
+Were they running a compatible PHP version all that time?

 Now the site has only one plugin left: Akismet.
 I guess it's all thanks to the simple nature of my programming back then and the absence of plugins that it had made it that far.

-I have put a fresh installation of WordPress on it, replaced the docytpe-declaration with `<!DOCTYPE>`, everything else is as it always was (no budget for more, if you believe it).
+I have put a fresh installation of WordPress on it, replaced the docytpe-declaration with `<!DOCTYPE>` and deleted that strange `$homeActive` logic, as it did't seem to do anything but confuse.
+I exchanged `is_home()` with `is_front_page()` to make the current page indicator for home actually work.
+Everything else is as it always was.

 You are welcome to visit it, but, disclaimer: Its web host makes you pay for SSL certificates with at least 2.99 euros per month.
 So, no SSL.